BluRosie/hgss-monexpansion/README.md

 put your a081 narc in the root folder as a081.narc (the output will overwrite this, but needs it nonetheless)

-add templates to the end of the above file, a081.  these can be found in rawdata/overworldtemplates.  for example, if i'm adding in a small pokemon, then i need to add in a smallmon template to the end of the file.

-run scripts/makeoverworldnarc.sh in the root directory.  this one currently requires wsl (cygwin or msys2 might work too), sadly
+run scripts/makeoverworldnarc.bat in the root directory.

 insert narc a081 over top of what was previously there.  do the same with narc a141, arm9.bin, overlay9_0001.bin, and a028_0.bin (insert it over the 0th file in narc a028).

 note that the \*\_shiny.png files are there solely for their palettes

-credits to KazoWAR for his tool that he updated in 2018, btx editor.  modified it to be a command line tool
+credits to KazoWAR for his tool that he updated in 2018, btx editor.  modified it to be a command line tool that very specifically works with this project.

 ### make the dex area data
 run scripts/makedexareadata.bat in the root directory